Zeelpatel1504/Yahtzee-game/README.md

 - [The Wikipedia writeup](https://en.wikipedia.org/wiki/Yahtzee)
 - An [online version of the game](https://cardgames.io/yahtzee/)

+Before moving on, take a moment to familiarize yourself with the basic setup and rules of the game.
+You'll need to understand them to complete the assignment.

 The primary objective of this MP is to provide you with an opportunity to employ various stateful widgets and state-management techniques to implement a non-trivial, single-page application.